NTIA/scos-sensor/README.md

    reads the schedule at most once a second and consumes all past and present times for each active schedule entry until the schedule is exhausted.
-The latest task per schedule entry is then added to a priority queue, and the scheduler executes the associated actions and stores/POSTs tasks results.
+The latest task per schedule entry is then added to a priority queue, and the scheduler executes the associated actions and stores/POSTs task results.
 The scheduler operates in a simple blocking fashion, which significantly simplifies resource deconfliction.
 When executing the task queue, the scheduler makes a best effort to run each task at its designated time, but the scheduler will not cancel a running task to start another task, even of